-485 COM(2004) 557 final, Annex 2, p.
+34 COM(2004) 557 final, Annex 2, p.
 18.

-486 Ibid., para.
+35 Ibid., para.
 3.2.1.

-488 Ibid., p.
+37 Ibid., p.
 17.

-the abovementioned change of denomination (from 'voluntary' to 'autonomous'), the only relevant modification can be found in the last agreement on inclusive labour markets, which sets out the obligation upon the social partners to promote the agreement (in addition to implementing it).
-As explained by the interpretation guide of the European Trade Union Confederation (ETUC): 'it was learned from experiences with former agreements that the dissemination of and awareness raising on the framework agreements forms a pivotal step in ensuring an effective implementation of it'.489
+the implementation and follow-up over time has not undergone any specific evolution since the first agreement on telework onwards.
+Besides the abovementioned change of denomination (from 'voluntary' to 'autonomous'), the only relevant modification can be found in the last agreement on inclusive labour markets, which sets out the obligation upon the social partners to promote the agreement (in addition to implementing it).
+As explained by the interpretation guide of the European Trade Union Confederation (ETUC): 'it was learned from experiences with former agreements that the dissemination of and awareness raising on the framework agreements forms a pivotal step in ensuring an effective implementation of it'.38

 Any attempt to verify the effectiveness of the autonomous social dialogue should consider the still valid suggestions provided by Gérard Lyon-Caen in the mid-1970s: 'if we want at any cost [...] to put forward at international level the legal pattern that we have called "collective bargaining" in each of our countries, we will fail.
-[This should not discourage us from making] an effort to consider that trade union-related issues could and should be treated in the future from a perspective other than a merely national one'.490 If the internal paradigms of collective bargaining are used as a reference and assessment benchmark, the European social dialogue will progressively 'decline'.491 As pointed out by the European Commission, it is not even possible to harmonise the process of implementation of autonomous agreements, on the one hand, and the transposition of directives, on the other: 'uniform outcomes cannot be expected.
-Any assessment of the implementation of autonomous agreements has to take account of their specific character and national industrial relations systems in general.'492
+[This should not discourage us from making] an effort to consider that trade union-related issues could and should be treated in the future from a perspective other than a merely national one'.39 If the internal paradigms of collective bargaining are used as a reference and assessment benchmark, the European social dialogue will progressively 'decline'.
+40 As pointed out by the European Commission, it is not even possible to harmonise the process of implementation of autonomous agreements, on the one hand, and the transposition of directives, on the other: 'uniform outcomes cannot be expected.
+Any assessment of the implementation of autonomous agreements has to take account of their specific character and national industrial relations systems in general.'41

 The impossibility of reshaping European collective bargaining as the top level of internal contractual patterns, on the one hand, and its hybridisation with the soft regulatory dimension tested at institutional level, on the other, undoubtedly lay the basis for the identification of new parameters in the assessment of outcomes and potentialities of the European social dialogue.
-In this regard, the benchmarking method used in the most recent academic writings - in line with the assessment reports published by the European Commission - makes a distinction between de jure implementation indicators (aimed at verifying the implementation of the agreements from a procedural point of view) and de facto implementation indicators (which concern the substantial effects the agreements under analysis have on the national labour law systems).493
+In this regard, the benchmarking method used in the most recent academic writings - in line with the assessment reports published by the European Commission - makes a distinction between de